Quantum Measurement and Initial Conditions: If the collapse is assumed to be unitary

-\subsubsection{Unitary measurement apparatus}
+\subsection{Unitary measurement apparatus}

-Theorem \ref{thm_unitary_ic} refers to any system $\ket{\mu}$ which may put the observed system $\ket{\psi}$ in an eigenstate of the observable.
+Theorem \ref{thm_unitary_ic} refers to any system $\ket{\mu}$ able to make the observed system $\ket{\psi}$ be an eigenstate of the observable.
 But normally a measurement apparatus, in addition, is required to leave unchanged the states which are already eigenstates of the observable.
+This actually follows from the Born rule, which gives the probability $1$ that an observed system which is in an eigenstate of the observable remains unchanged.

-Such a hypothetic apparatus which works unitarily was discussed for example by Zurek in \cite{schlosshauer2011elegance}, p.
+Such an apparatus which works unitarily was discussed for example by Zurek in \cite{schlosshauer2011elegance}, p.
 195--196, where he proved that measurement can only distinguish orthogonal states.

-Theorem \ref{thm_unitary_ic} applies to such an apparatus, but the condition that the eigenstates of the observable are left unchanged by the measurement process is even more strict about the admissible initial conditions, as the following simple result shows.
+Theorem \ref{thm_unitary_ic} also applies to such an apparatus, but the condition that the eigenstates of the observable are left unchanged by the measurement process is even more strict about the admissible initial conditions under the assumption of pure unitary evolution, as the following simple result shows.